Square, Inc. (NYSE:SQ) CEO Jack Dorsey Sells 100,000 Shares

-Square, Inc. (NYSE:SQ) CEO Jack Dorsey sold 100,000 shares of the company’s stock in a transaction that occurred on Tuesday, January 19th.
-The stock was sold at an average price of $227.88, for a total transaction of $22,788,000.00.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Square, Inc. (NYSE:SQ) CEO Jack Dorsey sold 100,000 shares of the firm’s stock in a transaction dated Monday, January 25th.
+The shares were sold at an average price of $222.81, for a total value of $22,281,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.

 Jack Dorsey also recently made the following trade(s):